 Limitation on enrollment: Enrollment in the Dental Assistant Program Description: Designed to meet the state and national accreditation requirements for an approved Dental Assistant Program.
-Includes the evaluation of the quality of a radiographic film, recognition of anoma-
+Includes the evaluation of the quality of a radiographic film, recognition of anomalies, specialized techniques for the pedodontic, endodontic, and edentulous patient, principles of panoramic and cephalometric films, and digital radiography.
+9 hours lecture and 36 hours laboratory.
+(Letter grade only).